VITA: Open Standards, Open Markets

 VITA Technologies are a favorite choice in many critical embedded computing architectures.
 VITA Technologies adhere to the open system architecture definition of real-time, modular critical embedded computing systems.
 The developers within the VITA community are committed to technology excellence.

-VITA is breaking new ground in the area of disclosure and licensing of patents in standards, becoming the first standards developer in the world to receive guidance for 'ex ante' procedures from any legal authority.
+VITA broke new ground in the area of disclosure and licensing of patents in standards, becoming the first standards developer in the world to receive guidance for 'ex ante' procedures from any legal authority.
+VITA is frequently cited by the U.S. Department of Justice as a role model for 'ex ante' procedures.
 Visit the Patents Disclosure page to learn more.

 The world depends on VITA Technologies for safety, control, defense, communications, entertainment, transportation, and many other applications.

-Critical embedded systems are everywhere, become a leader in setting new directions.
+Critical and intelligent embedded systems are everywhere, become a leader in setting new directions.